 SHORT ABSTRACT:

-This protocol describes how to inoculate C57BL6/J mice with the EGD strain of Listeria monocytogenes (L. monocytogenes) and to measure interferon- (IFN- responses by natural killer (NK) cells, natural killer T (NKT) cells, and adaptive T lymphocytes post-infection.
+This protocol describes how to inoculate C57BL/6J mice with the EGD strain of Listeria monocytogenes (L. monocytogenes) and to measure interferon- (IFN- responses by natural killer (NK) cells, natural killer T (NKT) cells, and adaptive T lymphocytes post-infection.
 This protocol also describes how to conduct survival studies in mice after infection with a modified LD50 dose of the pathogen.

 LONG ABSTRACT

 L. monocytogenes is a gram-positive bacterium that is a cause of food borne disease in humans.
-Experimental infection of mice with this pathogen has been highly informative of the role of innate and adaptive immune cells and specific cytokines in host immunity against intracellular pathogens.
+Experimental infection of mice with this pathogen has been highly informative on the role of innate and adaptive immune cells and specific cytokines in host immunity against intracellular pathogens.
 Production of IFN- by innate cells during sublethal infection with L. monocytogenes is important for activating macrophages and early control of the pathogen1-3.
-In addition, IFN- production by memory adaptive lymphocytes is important for priming the activation of innate cells upon reinfection4.
+In addition, IFN- production by adaptive memory lymphocytes is important for priming the activation of innate cells upon reinfection4.
 The L. monocytogenes infection model thus serves as a great tool for investigating whether new therapies that are designed to increase IFN- production have an impact on IFN- responses in vivo and have productive biological effects such as increasing bacterial clearance or improving mouse survival from infection.
-Described here is a basic protocol for how to conduct intraperitoneal infections of C57BL6/J mice with the EGD strain of L. monocytogenes and to measure IFN- production by NK cells, NKT cells, and adaptive lymphocytes by flow cytometry.
+Described here is a basic protocol for how to conduct intraperitoneal infections of C57BL/6J mice with the EGD strain of L. monocytogenes and to measure IFN- production by NK cells, NKT cells, and adaptive lymphocytes by flow cytometry.
 In addition, procedures are described to: (1) grow and prepare the bacteria for inoculation, (2) measure bacterial load in the spleen and liver, and (3) measure animal survival to endpoints.
 Representative data are also provided to illustrate how this infection model can be used to test the effect of specific agents on IFN- responses to L. monocytogenes and survival of mice from this infection.

 INTRODUCTION: